V1489Cygni/L3Game/README.md

 (red).
 You can move forward/backward and left/right but not up and down (you will fall if there is nothing under you).
 You can choose a direction to lead down and continue you way, navigating through the remaining dimensions.
-Obviously, you can't move through the walls and boxes (gray cubes).
+Obviously, you can't move through walls and boxes (gray cubes).
 Boxes are falling down according to the current gravity vector.
 They move one unit down, each time you make a move, but you've got higher priority to occupy a cell.
 Note that you can't change the gravity vector while you are falling.